raymondngiam/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Overview
 This is a project for Udacity's Self Driving Car Nanodegree.
 The objective is to train a  convolutional neural network for classification of traffic signs.

+### Final report
+You can view the final report of this project at [writeup.pdf](https://github.com/raymondngiam/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup.pdf).

 ### Dataset
 [German Traffic Sign Recognition Benchmark (GTSRB)](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset), a multi-class, single-image classification challenge held at the International Joint Conference on Neural Networks (IJCNN) 2011.
 The dataset consists of 43 classes and more than 50,000 images in total.